Mahasu Devta Temple: Jagara of Lord Mahasu

-In the Mahabharata era
+Someswar Mahadev Jakhol

-During the Mahabharat era, King Duryodhana came to Purola after traveling through Kullu and Kashmir.
-Duryodhana liked Purola so much that he decided to reside there.
-He prayed to Mahasu Devta for a piece of land.
-The deity accepted his pleas and made him the king of the area.
-King Duryodhana made Jakholi his capital village and constructed Mahasu Devta Temple.
-In medieval time the great Mughal emperor Akbar made frequent visits to the temple.
+Someswar Mahadev Is Eldest brother of Mahasu Devta who's lived in jakhol Village of Uttarakhand Someswar Mahadev is God of 22 Village of Panchgai Badasu Ador Someswar Mahadev.

 Shaant Festival at Hanol (May 2004)

 A festival of shaant was held at Hanol, the principal seat of Botha Mahasu, from 22 May 2004 to 26 May 2004.
 There are three main types of ceremonies, namely khura shau (one hundred legs of animals sacrificed), munda shau (one hundred heads of animals sacrificed) and singhaan shau (one head of lon or at least representative a cat).
 This festival which was observed in May 2004 at hanol in which twenty-five goats are required to be sacrificed, twenty five is the minimum number of goats that can be sacrificed.
 Khura shau ceremonies locally called as shaant festivals are held after several years in the habitats where the tradition of such ceremonies is continuing since past.
 The second type of shaant ceremony Munda Shau is difficult to arrange in comparison to Khura shau as it involves hundred heads of animals.
 The shaant festival held at hanol in Jaunsar-Bawar region in Uttarakhand was arranged after about one hundred years.
 About fifty-two village gods (Gram Devtas) attended the shaant festival.